divadnauj-GB/GPU-programming-2024-25/Lab03/README.md

 Using the shared and constant memory of the GPU

+**Note:** Exercises 1 and 2 were taken from <https://github.com/olcf/cuda-training-series/tree/master/exercises/hw2\>.

 ## Exercise 1: 1-D Stencil

 Consider applying a 1D stencil to a 1D array of elements.
 Each output element is the sum of input elements within a radius.
 So, if the radius is 3, then each output element is the sum of 7 input elements: